Beilis affair: Search for Yushchinskyi's murderer

 There were persistent claims of poisoning, and the Black Hundred press directly wrote about the found "copper poisons."
-At the same time, Cheberyak and the Black Hundreds accused the Jews and Krasovsky of poisoning the children, whose detectives treated Zhenya to pastries, while Beilis's defenders accused Cheberyak; the latter opinion was held by certain "competent" people from the police's point of view.
+At the same time, Cheberyak and the Black Hundreds accused the Jews and Mykola Krasovsky of poisoning the children, whose detectives treated Zhenya to pastries, while Beilis' defenders accused Cheberyak; the latter opinion was held by certain "competent" people from the police's point of view.
 The autopsy, in which Tufanov participated, noted dysentery bacilli in the intestines and no poisons except bismuth, with which Zhenya was treated in the hospital for dysentery.
 Neighbors believed that the children got sick because after the arrest of their mother, out of hunger, they overate unripe pears.
-In any case, Krasovsky notes that the mother neglected the sick children, took Zhenya from the hospital in a very serious condition, contrary to his insistence, did not send the girls—Valya and Lyuda, who was also ill but survived—to the hospital and clearly sought for the children to die.
+In any case, Krasovsky notes that the mother neglected the sick children, took Zhenya from the hospital in a very serious condition, contrary to his insistence, did not send the girls—Valentina and Lyudmila, who was also ill but survived—to the hospital and clearly sought for the children to die.

-On September 14, the thief from Cheberyak's gang Boris Rudzinsky was arrested and immediately interrogated by gendarme Lieutenant Colonel Ivanov on the Yushchinsky case.
-On November 10, Zinaida Malitskaya, the saleswoman of a wine shop located right under the Cheberyaks' apartment, told Fenenko that on March 12 she heard unusual noise from Cheberyak's apartment, which made her alert.
+On September 14, the thief from Cheberyak's gang Boris Rudzinsky was arrested and immediately interrogated by gendarme Lieutenant Colonel Ivanov on the Yushchinskyi case.
+On November 10, Zinaida Malitskaya, the saleswoman of a wine shop located right under the Cheberyaks' apartment, told Fenenko that on March 12, she heard unusual noise from Cheberyak's apartment, which made her alert.
 The door to Vera Cheberyak's apartment slammed, and some people stopped near the door.
-As soon as the door slammed, Malitskaya heard light children's and quick children's steps from the front door towards the adjacent room: apparently, the child was running there.
+As soon as the door slammed, Malitskaya heard children's steps from the front door towards the adjacent room: apparently, the child was running there.
 Then quick steps of adults in the same direction were heard, then children's crying reached, and finally some fuss began.
 The Cheberyak children were not at home, and the child's voice did not resemble the voice of the Cheberyak children.
 "Even then I thought that something unusual and very strange was happening in Cheberyak's apartment...
 Having heard children's crying in Cheberyak's apartment that morning, it was clear to me that the child was grabbed and something was done to him".